“In the beginning there was earth, wood, stone, metal and leather…”

-Olfactory impression of fire and air?
+An olfactory impression of fire and air?
 You are the fifth element defining it!

 Let me tell you more about these two fine perfumes: I feel that Jardin de France really should be mentioned more!
-Sometimes it seems to me that the same names, houses and perfumes are constantly talked about, and some really fine perfumes almost neglected, not given enough attention.
+Sometimes it seems to me that the same names, houses, and perfumes are constantly talked about, and some really fine perfumes almost neglected, not given enough attention.

 I think Jardin de France deserves it and these were my impressions after several wearings:

-Well, this will certainly make you stop thinking “fresh and light” when you see “air” in the name of a perfume in the future!
+Well, this will certainly make you stop thinking “fresh and light” when you see “air” in the name of perfume in the future!
 This air is breathing heavy, like wet earth during a storm!
 Thunder and lightning and that sensation when you are looking at a storm approaching, even before it starts to rain.
-You see dark clouds moving in, wind rises, thunder is rumbling above your head yet it feels so good to sit beside an open window and breathe this moment in, before lightning bolts scare you and heavy rain drops start hitting on window glass.
+You see dark clouds moving in, the wind rises, thunder is rumbling above your head yet it feels so good to sit beside an open window and breathe this moment in before lightning bolts scare you and heavy raindrops start hitting on the window glass.
 This potent rumbling of thyme with pepper notes is pleasing but what I find most enjoyable is this tuberose -ginger relationship!
 I will say this now: whatever.
 Forget the notes list and just follow your feeling!
 The opening felt impressive, but let me reassure you: the smooth and hugging amber dry-down will soothe your soul.